The Importance of Building Relationships in Preschool Education

 Benefits of Building Positive Relationships with Preschoolers

 Another key aspect of building relationships with preschoolers is showing empathy and understanding towards them.
-It is important to recognise that preschoolers are at a stage in their life where they are still developing their emotional regulation and may not always have the words to express their emotions.
+It is important to recognize that preschoolers are at a stage in their life where they are still developing their emotional regulation and may not always have the words to express their emotions.
 As adults, we need to be patient and compassionate towards them, acknowledging their feelings and helping them to work through them.

 It is also important to set clear and consistent boundaries with preschoolers to help them feel safe and secure.
 Preschoolers thrive on routine and structure, and having clear expectations helps them to understand what is expected of them.
 However, it is equally important to be flexible and understanding when the situation calls for it.
 If a preschooler is having a difficult day and needs some extra support, it is important to be willing to adapt and make changes to the routine to help them feel more comfortable.